Roblox/roact/docs/api-reference.md

 Roact.update(instanceHandle, element) -> ComponentInstanceHandle
 ```

+!!! info
+	`Roact.update` is also available via the deprecated alias `Roact.reconcile`.
+It will be removed in a future release.

 Updates an existing instance handle with a new element, returning a new handle.
 This can be used to update a UI created with `Roact.mount` by passing in a new element with new props.

 `update` can be used to change the props of a component instance created with `mount` and is useful for putting Roact content into non-Roact applications.